 Most major financial institutions offer home equity loans, such as the NAB, Commonwealth, ANZ and Westpac.
 Also, non-conforming and specialist lenders offer this form of loan.
 These types of lenders often have more lenient guidelines, but their interest rates can also be higher.
 So, it pays to shop around.

 Click to compare over 25 lenders

 If you are looking to renovate your property and upgrade your kitchen, or add an extension, then saving for the project may take years.
-At present, with home loans rates at the lowest they’ve ever been, borrowing against your home could save you more and allow you to get your project under way faster.
-Plus, if you’re smart with our money, you’ll find a project such as renovating can add further value to your home.
-Those using home equity to buy an investment can also increase their wealth further.
+At present, with home loans rates at the lowest they’ve ever been, borrowing against your home could save you more and allow you to get your project underway faster.
+Plus, if you’re smart with our money, you’ll find a project such as renovating could add further value to your home.
+Those using home equity to buy an investment could also increase their wealth further.